BumblebeeBat/dump/README.md

 ### Dump
-This is a very simple database.
+This is a very simple harddrive database.
 It only stores one size of block. here is an example of using it.

 ```
-1> ID = kv,
+1> ID = database003,
-2> dump_sup:start_link(kv, 5).
+2> dump_sup:start_link(ID, 5).
 {ok,<0.37.0>}
 3> V = <<3,2,1,5,6>>.
 <<3,2,1,5,6>>